***IMPORTANT NOTE: The pictures in this blog are from multiple visits to Saint Louis throughout the years, and are not from a single trip.***

 I’ve been to Saint Louis (STL) more times than I can remember, starting from when I was very young.
 I did not explore STL much while growing up, because it was, and still is, considered a dangerous place.
 It repeatedly makes the list of ‘Most Dangerous Cities in America’ on those yearly lists.
 I say this because I think it’s important for every single person to be educated and fully aware regarding any place they are visiting.
 Anyway, I’m grown now, so I assume the risk.
 You can’t stay away from places (especially those with sooo much history) due to fear of what might happen.
 And to be fair and honest, nothing bad has ever happened to me any of the times I’ve visited STL.
 It is a bit depressing that a city so important to the development of the United States and steeped in history is now plagued by corruption and crime; however, if you stay in the more “touristy” areas, you should be fine.

 There are many things to do in STL, and many are family friendly.
 Obviously, the main attraction is the Saint Louis Arch, but there is also the City Museum, Saint Louis Zoo, Cahokia Mounds (technically in Illinois, but extremely close by), Saint Louis Science City, Missouri History Museum, the Old Courthouse, and much more.
-In this blog, I’ll be covering my visits to the Arch, the zoo, the Old Courthouse, and just my time spent there in general.
+In this blog, I’ll be covering my visits to the Arch, the zoo, the Old Courthouse, the Delmar Loop, and just my time spent there in general.

 Located at 11 North 4th Street

 You’re literally encased inside this egg and all you hear is the mechanical noises of the elevator going up.
 There are multiple other pods (6 or 7) going up and down all around you at the same time.
 Both times I’ve gone it’s been PACKED, so getting out of the elevators is a ridiculous process.
 There is only so much space at the top, and the elevators are positioned so they are at a downward angle with a staircase leading all the way down along the side.
 The people waiting at the top to get on an elevator crowd the staircase, trying to secure a spot, and you must literally push through them because there is nowhere else for them to go.
-I don’t know who’s in charge of controlling the number of visitors allowed up at a time, and if “the Arch people” are somehow reading this – seriously guys, you need a better system.
+I don’t know who’s in charge of controlling the number of visitors allowed up at a time, and if “the Arch people” are somehow reading this – seriously, you need a better system.

 Once you “This is Sparta” the people out of the way and make it up the stairs, the actual observation room is considerably bigger than the narrow staircase (it’s still not very wide, but noticeably better), and you can see for miles.
 To the west is STL, and to the east is its uglier cousin; East Saint Louis, Illinois.
 There’s really nothing to see on the ESTL side, except a view of the Mississippi River (but that’s literally right next to the Arch anyway, and you can see it from the ground).
 On the STL side, you can see a lot: all of downtown, the Old Courthouse, “The Dome at America’s Center” (the L.A.
-Rams’ former football stadium; side note: they will ALWAYS be the Saint Louis Rams to me), Busch Stadium (home of the Cardinals baseball team), the Mississippi River, the Cahokia Mounds, the Wainwright Building (of the first skyscrapers in the world, although it wouldn’t be considered a skyscraper by today’s terms), and much more.
+Rams’ former football stadium; side note: they will ALWAYS be the Saint Louis Rams to me), Busch Stadium (home of the Cardinals baseball team), the Mississippi River, the Wainwright Building (of the first skyscrapers in the world, although it wouldn’t be considered a skyscraper by today’s terms), and much more.

 One thing about the Arch: it sways.
 It sways while you’re up there, and you can feel it.
 However, don’t be alarmed.
 Be sure to watch the video offered in the base of the Arch which explains its history and construction (highly recommended).
 It’s designed to sway and without that design element, it wouldn’t be able to stand the test of time.
 Speaking of the base, the whole area of the Arch that’s meant for visitors is underground, smack dab in between the two bases of the Arch.
 There’s a very mild slope that goes down into it, and that’s where the museum, educational video, gift shop, bathrooms, vending machines, and access to the top are all located.